deakR/burner-pod/README.md

 - Multiple users communicate until the room self-destructs
 - Join existing rooms with a room code or create a new one with customizable duration

+**🏠 Self-Hosted Solution**

+Burner Pod is designed to be **self-hosted**.
+There is no public instance or hosted service—you run it on your own server, VPS, or local machine.
+This ensures:
+- **Complete privacy:** Your data never touches third-party servers
+- **Full control:** Customize, modify, or restrict access as needed
+- **Easy deployment:** One Docker command or simple Go binary to get started

+Whether you deploy it on a Raspberry Pi at home, a $5/month VPS, or your local network, you maintain complete ownership of your conversations.

 <p align="right">(<a href="#burner-pod">back to top</a>)</p>

 ## Key Features